Access keys used on this site are:

 committed to high quality Emergency Medicine and training of our

 Southampton is the Major Trauma Centre, with

-We have all clinical specialties on site
+all clinical specialities on site except plastic surgery.
+All

-The Consultants are enthusiastic, supportive
+The consultants are enthusiastic, supportive

 and the department provides fantastic learning opportunities